hafiz-al-asad-code/emergency-hotline-website/readme.md

 ### 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?<br/>
-   **=>** These are all Document Objective Model(DOM) selection methods in JavaScript.
+   **=>** These are all Document Object Model(DOM) selection methods in JavaScript.

 - **getElementById:** This method selects an element by its unique id.
 It returns a single element object.
 - **getElementsByClassName:** This method selects all elements with a given class name.
-It returns a HTML collection which is a live collection that means it updates automatically if the DOM chanhes.
-From the HTML collection, elements can be accessed like array.
+It returns a HTML collection which is a live collection that means it updates automatically if the DOM changes.
+From the HTML collection, elements can be accessed like an array.
 - **querySelector:** This method selects the first element that matches a CSS selector.
 It returns a single element.
 - **querySelectorAll:** This method selects all elements that match a CSS selector.
 It returns a NodeList.